Getting started with a brand new blog can seem like an overwhelming process at first.

 Most people that end up starting with the free version end up abandoning it or very quickly decide that it isn’t going to do the job and upgrade to the paid version.

 There are a few different hosting options out there, but Bluehost is one of the best in the biz and for good reason.
-We didn’t start off there originally, but after a nightmare experience with Siteground that almost cost us over $20,000 in lost revenues, we made the switch to Bluehost and haven’t looked back since.

 If you found this article on WordPress.com and WordPress.org for blogs or have any questions, please feel free to leave them in the comment section below!